-HUM300 Women in Literature 3 Credits This course is designed to expose students to women writers and women as topics in literature and this relationship to society.
+HUM300 Women in Literature 3 Credits

+This course is designed to expose students to women writers, women as topics in literature, and their relationship to society.
 Topics to be covered include the impact of women writers, the interpretation of female characters, and an historical and sociological look at women in literature.